trimble-oss/trimble-id-sdk-docs-for-net/docs/core/DeveloperGuide.md

 ## <a name="identity">Authentication with Trimble Identity</a> ##

-To utilize TID authentication, the calling app must be registered with Trimble.
-This process can be initiated by contacting the Trimble Support team at [cloudplatform_support@trimble.com](mailto:cloudplatform_support@trimble.com).
+To utilize TID authentication, your identity application must be registered with Trimble Identity.
+You can conveniently handle the application registration process on [Trimble Developer Console](https://developer.console.trimble.com).

-Upon successful registration, the requesting developer will receive the following OAuth2 parameters: client credentials and redirectUri.
-These parameters must be used in the SDK client to initiate the browser-based authentication flow for your native apps.

-> NOTE: Developers can conveniently handle this registration process on their own once the Trimble developer console becomes available.
-In the meantime, developers should reach out to our support team to initiate the registration process and get onboarded.

-## <a name="configure-endpoint">Code snippets</a> ##
+## <a name="configure-endpoint">Configure endpoint</a> ##

 Configure the well-known URL endpoint is used to retrieve the authorization, token and user info endpoints for Trimble OAuth server.